-FEMA’s mission: Helping people before, during, and after disasters.
+Preparing for hurricane season: FEMA’s mission is to help people before, during, and after disasters.

-The DoD is gearing up to support FEMA, and so are shippers, carriers, and 3PL providers across the United States.
+The DoD is gearing up to support FEMA in preparing for hurricane season, and so are shippers, carriers, and 3PLs across the United States.

 Freight carriers who service or want to start servicing FEMA loads must have a strong understanding of the flexibility needed to assist during catastrophic events and a top-tier carrier base.
 Commodities can be redirected to higher-need locations based on responder assessments at a moment’s notice.